Bến Dược Memorial Temple: The main temple

-The architecture has the solemn and serene air of ancient temples of Vietnam.

-The worship temple is organized in a U shape: the center is the altar of country, in the middle is the statue of Ho Chi Minh, on the top written: "For the country, forger ourselves.
+The worship temple is organized in a U shape: the centre is the altar of country, in the middle is the statue of Ho Chi Minh, on the top written: "For the country, forger ourselves.
 Eternally remember."
 On the left and right are two incense-tables to remember our ancestors, people and unknown soldiers.
 Along the left wall is the name of dead soldiers of the Party, and the right wall is the name of dead soldiers of the armed forces.

 The names of dead soldiers are carved into a granite stone tablet with gilded letters.
 There are 44,520 "revolutionary martyrs'" names carved in the temple including Vietnamese mothers, "heroes", and "revolutionary martyrs", including 9,322 "revolutionary martyrs" from other provinces and cities.

-There are three monumental pictures made of china outside the main temple wall, which were made by the University of Fine Arts, expressing the content: People reclaim waste land to establish the country; To give strength to resist against the invaders; Oppressed people rise up to fight to achieve victory.
+There are three monumental pictures made of China outside the main temple wall made by the University of Fine Arts, expressing the following content: People reclaim waste land to establish the country; To give strength to resist against the invaders; Oppressed people rise up to fight to achieve victory.

 Individuals frequently come to the monument to look for the names of relatives and comrades.
 The temple management board is able to inform them about places of burial and other details of dead soldiers.